unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/quick-start/readme.md

 1. Zip the *julia.x.y.v* directory produced during the Tile Generation stage.
 2. Copy the ZIP file to the *WEB-INF/classes/* directory of the Tile Quick Start Application.

-**NOTE**: For typical Aperture Tiles projects, you will need to edit the */WEB-INF/***web.xml** and *WEB-INF/classes/***tile.properties** files in the Tile Server.
+**NOTE**: For typical Aperture Tiles projects, you will edit the */WEB-INF/***web.xml** and *WEB-INF/classes/***tile.properties** files in the Tile Server.
 For more information on editing these files, see the [Tile Server](../../how-to/tile-server/) topic.

 ### Layer Properties ###

 Layer properties (within the **tile-quickstart.war** at *WEB-INF/classes/layers/***julia-layer.json**) specify the layers that can be overlaid on your base map or plot.

-For this example, you only need to edit the layer properties file if you saved your Avro tiles to HBase.
-Otherwise, you can skip ahead to the configuration of the [Tile Client Application](#tile-client-application).
+For this example, you only need to edit the layer properties file if you saved your tiles to HBase.
+Otherwise, skip ahead to the configuration of the [Tile Client Application](#tile-client-application).

 <h6 class="procedure">To edit the layer properties</h6>